Cystic Fibrosis: Prenatal Screening and Diagnosis

 In Vitro Fertilization (IVF): A procedure in which an egg is removed from a woman’s ovary, fertilized in a laboratory with the man’s sperm, and then transferred to the woman’s uterus to achieve a pregnancy.

-Mutation: A permanent change in a gene that can be passed from parent to child.
+Mutation: A change in a gene that can be passed from parent to child.

 Preimplantation Genetic Diagnosis: A type of genetic testing that can be done during in vitro fertilization.
-Tests are performed on the fertilized egg before it is transferred to the uterus.
+Tests are done on the fertilized egg before it is transferred to the uterus.